spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

 1. @andrewrk
    - Demo some recent progress
    - Pitch to see if anyone wants to take on a stage1 memory task to help us accelerate stage2 work this release cycle
+   - Pitch to see if anyone wants to take on a project to track compilation speed over time
    - Picking back up work on AIR memory layout, specifically with a design goal in mind of improving simplicity of codegen by putting all the constants up front so they can be possibly lowered to memory without jumps
    - Code review & merging of any stage2 open PRs during the meeting